InnoSWP/B21-02_Bibliogram/README.md

 ## MIT License

-Our team choose MIT license because we want a simple and permissive one.
-We do not care about working in the community or sharing improvements as much as about simplicity and understandability of the license for out team.
-The license is needed because our team want to work on a project together, and share the solution with the client.
+Our team chose the MIT license because we want a simple and permissive one.
+We do not care about working in the community or sharing improvements as much as about simplicity and understandability of the license for our team.
+The license is needed because our team wants to work on a project together, and share the solution with the client.
 Probably, developers may want to improve or expand our program.
-In summary, MIT license is the most appropriate protection for us and possible users.
+In summary, the MIT license is the most appropriate protection for us and possible users.

 Copyright (c) 2022 Shulepin D.A.
               2022 Sokolov Y.I.